IOR Board Elections

 Following the results of the election, or if only one candidate is proposed and no elections are necessary, the President-Elect appointment will commence at the AGM.
 The role of the President-Elect is to join the Board of Trustees and support the work of the President until the end of the existing President’s term of office in 12 months time at the next AGM.

-Role and responsibilities of President-Elect
+Detailed role and responsibilities of President

 • take part in, plan and run all Board of Trustee meetings in accordance with the Constitution